Reverse Sleep Apnea with the Buteyko Method.

 At the same time as yourself in your breaths, carbon dioxide accumulates in the blood and it’s carbon dioxide that sends the signal that you need air So the fact that you need there is telling you that there’s a slight increase of co2 in the blood.
 The increase in co2 in the blood will open up the blood vessels 100,000 miles of blood vessel stretch body.
 As you slow down your breathing, you can open up your blood vessels.

 Patrick McKeown 38:18

 As you slow down your breathing, you can open up your airways.
 And as you slow down your breathing, you allow more oxygen to be released from the blood to the cells.
 But the key is the air shortage. people meditate because it has wonderful effects.
 The purpose of meditation is to allow your breathing to go slow and soft.
 We want the breathing to go slow and soft.
 But we take it one step further.
 We want that slider shortage.

 The slider shortage is the key to opening up the blood vessels and activating the parasympathetic nervous system.
-Do you have a shortage decibel So now just take a rest for a little bit, take a rest.
-So just as a matter of interest now you might have try and breathe through your nose and our A and D are short, it shouldn’t be too intense.
-It takes a bit of practice, like that’s only certainly kind of an introduction because all they want to do is I want people to try it.
+Do you have a shortage of decibels So now just take a rest for a little bit, take a rest?
+So just as a matter of interest now you might have to try and breathe through your nose and our A and D are short, it shouldn’t be too intense.
+It takes a bit of practice and that’s only certainly kind of an introduction because all they want to do is I want people to try it.
 I want people to leave with this.
 How you breed influences 100,000 miles of blood vessels.
 Is there any change in body temperature there by the way, there may or may not be just just Is there a change?
-Are you colder warmer, the same?
+Are you colder and warmer, the same?
 Do you notice anything?

 I think I’m a fraction warmer.

-Okay, is really changing the slide and amout is your mouth drier and more moist are the same.
+Okay, is really changing the slide and amount is your mouth drier and more moist are the same.